berkeley-gif/caladapt-website-2021/content/get-started/accessing-data-on-cal-adapt.md

 ## Examples of Cal-Adapt data used in adaptation planning

-To see how other people have used climate data from Cal-Adapt in adaptation planning, check out the resources housed on the Adaptation Clearinghouse [TO DO: link to page of resources with Cal-Adapt tag](#).
+To see how other people have used climate data from Cal-Adapt in adaptation planning, check out the resources housed on the [Adaptation Clearinghouse](https://resilientca.org/search/?q=cal-adapt).